iusztinpaul/yacht/README.md

 ```

 # Data APIs
-* Currently we have support for:
+* Currently, we have support for:
   * `Binance`
   * `Yahoo Finance`.
 * You should set the `api keys` in the `.env` file for full support.